h5bp/server-configs/iis/IIS6-README.md

-Note: Never set the compression value to `10`; though this might seem a sensible thing to do the CPU load increase per-request is quite large, whilst the actual compression difference is negligble.
+Note: Never set the compression value to `10`; though this might seem a sensible thing to do the CPU load increase per-request is quite large, whilst the actual compression difference is negligible.

 ## 2. Adding/Removing Headers